Residue currents associated with weakly holomorphic functions: Zero sets of weakly holomorphic functions

 \begin{lma} Let $\pi : Z' \to Z$ be the normalization of $Z$.
 If $Y'$ is a subvariety of $Z'$, then $\pi(Y')$ is a subvariety of $Z$ with $\dim Y' = \dim \pi(Y')$, and if $Y$ is a subvariety of $Z$, then $\pi^{-1}(Y)$ is a subvariety of $Z'$ with $\dim Y = \dim \pi^{-1}(Y)$. \end{lma}

 \begin{proof} The first part follows from Remmert's proper mapping theorem, when formulated as for example in \cite{G}, since $\pi$ is a finite proper holomorphic mapping.
-Hence we get from the first part that $\dim \pi^{-1}(Y) = \dim \pi(\pi^{-1}(Y)) = \dim Y$, where the second equality holds since $\pi$ is surjective. \end{proof}
+We get from the first part that $\dim \pi^{-1}(Y) = \dim \pi(\pi^{-1}(Y)) = \dim Y$, where the second equality holds since $\pi$ is surjective. \end{proof}

 If $f \in \Ow(Z)$ and $f \not\equiv 0$ on any irreducible component of $Z$, then $\codim Z_f = 1$ or $Z_f = \emptyset$.
 In fact, if $f' = \pi^* f$ and $Z_{f'} \neq \emptyset$, then $f'$ is strongly holomorphic, and $Z_{f'} = \{f' = 0\}$ has codimension $1$, and since $Z_f = \pi(Z_{f'})$ by Lemma \ref{normalizationzeroset}, $Z_f$ has codimension $1$ by Lemma~\ref{dimnormalization}.
-However, even though the zero set of a weakly holomorphic function has codimension $1$, as we will see in the next example, the zero set is in general not the zero set of one single strongly holomorphic function, even for c-holomorphic functions on an irreducible space.
+However, as is well-known, in contrast to the smooth case, subvarieties of codimension $1$ cannot in general be defined as the zero set of one single strongly holomorphic function.
+As we will see in the next example, this is the case in general for zero sets of weakly holomorphic functions, even for c-holomorphic functions on an irreducible space.